📋 Table of Contents

 Ingredients: 400g fresh salmon fillet | 2 tbsp soy sauce | 1 tbsp sesame oil | toasted sesame seeds | chives | fresh ginger

-- Freeze salmon for 48h at -20°C to eliminate anisakis, then thaw in the refrigerator
+- Freeze salmon for 48h at -20°C to kill anisakis, then thaw in the refrigerator

 - Marinate for 30 min in soy sauce, sesame oil, and grated ginger